magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 The Multiplayer System supports real-time, synchronous interactions among users.
 Features include:

-* **Session Management**: Manages multi-users sessions, ensuring users can join, interact, and leave sessions seamlessly.
+* **Session Management**: Manages multi-user sessions, ensuring users can join, interact, and leave sessions seamlessly.
 * **State Synchronization**: Keeps the state of the virtual environment consistent across all users, enabling a shared experience.
 * **Interaction Management**: Facilitates various forms of user interactions, such as communication, collaboration, and competition.